Schwaneberg/pymeterreader/README.md

 A flexible and easy to configure service to collect and forward readings from smart meters and other sensors.
 It supports the Volkszaehler middleware and can be used as a replacement of vzlogger.
 Alternatively it supports exposing measurements in the OpenMetrics format for usage with monitoring tools like Prometheus.
+Since version 0.3.0, it also supports MQTT, allowing many applications such as Home Assistant.

 ## Supported Devices
 - Meters with SML protocol, tested with EMH electricity meters